codealphadev/CodeAlpha.MVT.PoC/AXServer/README.md

 ### 15.02.2022

 **AX Server logic:**
-- [ ] Bind observer to XCode application, if XCode is open
+- [x] Bind observer to XCode application, if XCode is open
-- [ ] Unbind observer when XCode is closed
+- [x] Unbind observer when XCode is closed
-- [ ] Add notification "AXFocusedUIElementChanged" to observer to track when XCode editor loses focus
+- [x] Track when XCode editor area loses focus
-- [ ] Add notification to observer to track when XCode editor goes (back) in focus
+- [x] Track when XCode editor goes (back) in focus
-- [ ] Add notification "AXValueChanged" to observer to track when user modified the content
+- [x] Add notification "AXValueChanged" to observer to track when user modified the content

 **AX Server connectivity:**
 - [ ] XPC Interface for GETTERs